billsix/programmingFromTheGroundUp/docs/source/instructionsap.rst

 Note, however, that in x86 assembly language you cannot have more than one operand be a memory location.

-In the flags section, it lists the flags in the %eflags;
-register affected by the instruction.
+In the flags section, it lists the flags in the %eflags register affected by the instruction.
 The following flags are mentioned:

 O